Uttan Virar Sea Link

 6.68 ha mangroves affected; Tungareshwar eco-sensitive zone nearby

 The mangrove boundary is the single most misrepresented fact in plots marketed near the Uttan and Virar connectors.
 Maharashtra law prohibits any construction within mangrove boundaries notified by the state government, and the Bombay High Court has historically been strict on mangrove encroachment.
 Before you pay any advance near Uttan beach or Arnala, verify the plot's distance from notified mangrove patches using the MCZMA official maps, not a broker's sketch.
-MCZMA cleared the UVSL project on 11 July 2025, with Union Ministry of Environment, Forests and Climate Change approval still pending as of that date.
+MCZMA cleared the UVSL project on 11 July 2025, with Union Ministry of Environment, Forests and Climate Change approval still pending as of April 2026.

 Virar East